 These signs may not be related to melatonin or an interaction between melatonin and other medications.
 However, they shouldn’t be ignored, as they can indicate a medical emergency.

 Though melatonin can be very helpful for some people needing a little extra help falling and staying asleep, it’s not for everyone.
 You may not tolerate it well, even at low doses.
-You may find that it doesn’t help you sleep, regardless of the dose you try.
+You may find that it doesn’t help you sleep, regardless of the dose.

-This supplement isn’t regulated by the U.S. Food and Drug Administration (FDA), so there are no official dosing guidelines to follow.
-For any further questions, talk with your doctor, a physician who specializes in sleep health, or your pharmacist.
+The Food and Drug Administration doesn’t regulate this supplement, so there are no official dosing guidelines to follow.
+For further questions, talk with a doctor, a healthcare professional specializing in sleep health, or a pharmacist.